 However, this is not to mean that new content shouldn’t be created and posted on the regular.
 You still have to come up with new and fresh ideas for the web URL.

 You might be hesitant to repurpose your old content for the fear of displeasing customers.
-But this should not be the case as giving old content a new life is also giving it a second chance.
+But this should not be the case as giving old content a new life.
+It's also giving it a second chance.

 You can do this by taking old content that didn’t perform to your expectation and transform it into a hit.
 You can also take an old piece that did very well, change the format, and make some updates.
 By doing this, you will be giving the old article a new life and you will be sure to benefit from it.

 As a digital marketer, repurposing content has a share of benefits.
 This includes but not limited to: